jonshaffer/expo-plugin-ios-static-libraries/README.md

 ## Example

-Here's an example of how to set React-Native-BLE-PLX, react-native-permissions, and op-sqlite to use static libraries:
+Here's an example of how to set React-Native-BLE-PLX, react-native-permissions, and @op-engineering/op-sqlite to use static libraries:

 ```json
 {